akiomiyao/ped/README.md

     Tool kit can be download from
     https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/
 - To download reference date, wget is required.
     If your machine do not have wget program, install wget from package.
+- For FreeBSD users, install perl from the package.
+\# pkg install perl5
+perl will be installed to /usr/local/bin/
+\# ln -s /usr/local/bin/perl5 /usr/bin/perl
+will be required, if you run the PED script on computer cluster with FreeBSD.

 ## Simple instruction for bidirectional method
 - At first, set up reference data is required.